Lackland AFB Housing

 Joint Base San Antonio (JBSA) - Lackland AFB Relocation Information

-Welcome to Joint Base San Antonio (JBSA)- Lackland AFB!
+Welcome to Joint Base San Antonio (JBSA)- Lackland AFB

-Lackland AFB, the “Gateway to the Air Force,” is home to the 37th Training Wing, the largest training wing in the Air Force.
+Lackland AFB, the "Gateway to the Air Force," is home to the 37th Training Wing, the largest training wing in the Air Force.
 The 37th TW at Lackland AFB provides the U.S. Air Force’s BMT (Basic Military Training), professional, technical, and English language training for the military services, government agencies, and coalition partners from over 100 countries.
-Lackland is also the home of the 341st Training Squadron, which provides all training for DoD military working dogs and handlers.
+Lackland is also the home of the 341st Training Squadron.
+This Squadron provides all training for DoD military working dogs and handlers.
+The base's four primary training functions graduate more than 86,000 students annually.

 Relocating to JBSA-Lackland AFB?
-Download our free guide to the area below!
+Download our free guide to the area below:

 Frequently Asked Questions About Lackland AFB